vstinner/vstinner.github.io/draft/intel_cpus.rst

         3400 MHz max turbo 2 active cores
         3600 MHz max turbo 1 active cores

 The CPU base frequency is 2.9 GHz.
-If only 1 physical core is "active" (busy), the active core can run at up to 3.6 GHz.
-If more physical cores are active, the maximum frequency is limited to 3.4 GHz.
+If more than one physical cores is "active" (busy), their frequency can be increased up to 3.4 GHz.
+If only 1 physical core is active, its frequency can be increased up to 3.6 GHz.

-Turbo Boost is supported and active.
+In this example, Turbo Boost is supported and active.

 Turbo Boost MSR